Best Community & FQHC Health EMR Buyer's Guide 2025

 Small or Solo Provider Practices

-A small doctor’s office not only has a limited number of staff members but their EMR Software budgets are also extremely low compared to a large enterprise such as a hospital.
+A small doctor’s office not only has a limited number of staff members but their EHR Software budgets are also extremely low compared to a large enterprise such as a hospital.
 Due to these budgetary constraints, many providers simply choose to employ Free EMR Software or choose an affordable EHR Software vendor with a low fixed monthly fee.
 Cloud-based access is one such important requirement so that these providers can access patient charts even from home when needed.

 Medium-Sized Practices

 These practices usually consist of 5 to 10 medical providers often belonging to the same medical specialty.
 Their requirements are more stringent, while their budget is also considerably large.
-Aside from specialty-focused requirements (EHR Software by Specialty), these practices also require unique features such as interoperability, dedicated customer support, multi-device support as well as extensive reporting functionality to keep an eye on the overall performance of the practice.
+Aside from specialty-focused requirements (EHR Software by Specialty), these practices also require unique features such as interoperability dedicated customer support, multi-device support as well as extensive reporting functionality to keep an eye on the overall performance of the practice.

 Large Practices